-Chapter VIII attempted to change the theory of International Law The theory of in any respect, nor did it seek to modify theoretical or abstract views of peace or war.
-Reference has already been made to the omission to denounce or even to emphasize the horrors of warfare. attitude of the Conference toward war in the abstract was eminently practical, and it should be most emphatically stated that it did not, even by implication, indorse the view that war is always and necessarily an evil or a wrong.
-It may be doubted whether a single member of the Conference would hesitate to indorse the eloquent words of James Martineau, that "the reverence for human life is earried to an immoral idolatry, when it is held more sacred than justice and right, and when the spectacle of blood becomes more horrible than the sight of desolating tyrannies and triumphant hypocrisies. . . .
-We have therefore no more doubt that a war may be right than that a policeman may be a security for justice, and we object to a fortress as little as to a handcuff."
-Similarly the work of the Conference implies a definition of the word "peace," meaning infinitely more than the negation of all violence.
-This idea, - which may be regarded as the purely sentimental and non-resistance definition of peace, - if adopted seriously by a federation of nations, would simply mean the indefinite preservation of. the status quo, or at least the impossibility of any change except by unanimous consent.
-It would be, of all possible policies, the most preposterous and immoral, for it would abandon civilization itself to Chapter VIII the mercy of the worst existing government.
+It will be noted that the Conference has not 1 See ante, p.
+138. Chapter VIII attempted to change the theory of International Law The theory of in any respect, nor did it seek to modify theoretical peace and or abstract views of peace or war.
+Reference has war. already been made to the omission to denounce or even to emphasize the horrors of warfare.
+The attitude of the Conference toward war in the abstract was eminently practical, and it should be most emphatically stated that it did not, even by implication, indorse the view that war is always and necessarily an evil or a wrong.
+It may be doubted whether a single member of the Conference would hesitate to indorse the eloquent words of James Martineau, that "the reverence for human life is carried to an immoral idolatry, when it is held more sacred than justice and right, and when the spectacle of blood becomes more horrible than the sight of desolating tyrannies and triumphant hypocrisies. . . .
+We have therefore no more doubt that a war may be right than that a policeman may be a security for justice, and we object to a fortress as little as to a Similarly the work of the Conference handcuff."1 implies a definition of the word "peace," meaning infinitely more than the negation of all violence.
+This idea, - which may be regarded as the purely sentimental and non-resistance definition of peace, - if adopted seriously by a federation of nations, would simply mean the indefinite preservation of the status quo, or at least the impossibility of any change except by unanimous consent.
+It would be, of all possible policies, the most preposterous and immoral, for it would abandon civilization itself to Chapter VIIT the mercy of the worst existing government.